The weather

 Tuesday: showers and cooler

-On Tuesday, temperatures will return to normal, and the temperature drop will be marked.
-There will be clearer skies early in the day, although intervals of medium and high cloud will cross the country, leaving the sky partly cloudy at times.
+On Tuesday, temperatures will return to normal, and the temperature drop will be marked, especially at midday, as the early morning was still quite warm due to the presence of clouds that prevented the temperature from dropping.
+There will be more clear skies early in the morning, although intervals of medium and high clouds will cross the country, leaving the sky partly cloudy at times, with the possibility of a shower.
 Showers and thunderstorms will occur in the afternoon in the Pyrenees, the Pre-Pyrenees, and the central regions of the country, which will also reach the west and the pre-coastal region.
-The weather will cool down, and in the Pyrenees, we should grab a blanket at night, because lows in the valleys are expected to be around 9°C or 10°C. Rest will be better along the coast, as lows will drop to 19°C or 20°C, between 3°C and 7°C lower than just 72 hours ago.
+The weather will cool down, and in the Pyrenees, we should grab a blanket at night, as lows in the valleys are expected to be around 9°C or 10°C. Rest will be better along the coast, as lows will drop to 19°C or 20°C, between 3°C and 7°C below the values seen just 72 hours ago.

-In this regard, the Catalan Meteorological Service maintains a warning of danger due to rainfall intensity, covering all regions of the Pyrenees and Pre-Pyrenees, as well as Noguera and Segrià.
+In this regard, the Catalan Meteorological Service maintains a warning of danger due to intense rainfall, covering all regions of the Pyrenees, the Pre-Pyrenees, and northern Ponent, as well as the Alt Empordà, Baix Camp, and Tarragonès regions.
 In these regions, more than 20 mm of rainfall could fall in one hour, and the showers could be accompanied by thunderstorms and hail.

 Showers will persist for several days.